Introduction to Bible I: Doctrine of Scripture

 Throughout the year, MWSB students have opportunities to invest in others.
 In the past, MWSB students have served at the Great Falls Rescue Mission, served in local churches in our area, participated in spring break mission trips, and helped facilitate our annual Youth Retreat during spring semester when over 100 high school students come to campus for a weekend.

-Spring 2017 Campus Activities
+Fall 2017 Campus Activities